 Larisa piped up.
 “It’s for you.
 We thought you needed to be cheered!”

 He picked up the card over the box and opened it.
 I knew exactly what it read:

 ‘Casting all your care upon him; for he careth for you.’
 1 Peter 5:7

 Mr. Racken, Lars, Evelina & Larisa

 Paul looked up and whispered.
 “Cast all my cares upon Jesus?
 I’ve heard that before, but…”

 “Yes,” replied Evelina softly.
 “He cares for you, Paul.”

-Bethany J. Boone is fourteen years old and a follower of Jesus, the King of Kings.
-She is the second eldest of five children and lives in Flagstaff, Arizona.
-Her favorite pastimes are crochet, sing, play her guitar, and write stories!
+Bethany is fourteen and is a follower of Jesus, the king of kings.
+She is the second eldest of five children and lives in Arizona.
+Her favorite pastimes are crocheting, singing, playing her guitar, and writing stories.